-For new managers, thinking about employee engagement is even more difficult because the transition from being an individual contributor to a people manager consumes maximum of their energy.
+For new managers, thinking about employee engagement is even more difficult because the transition from being an individual contributor to a people manager consumes a maximum of their energy.
 Nevertheless, employee engagement for new managers holds the same meaning and value as for their experienced counterparts.

 Communication is Key

-Two-way, consistent dialogue, through any medium, is the basis of any healthy relationship and is correlated with higher engagement.
-Two-way dialogue can be promoted by establishing rituals within the team like regular meetings, asking rather than telling (or striking a balance between the two), providing constructive feedback, giving a chance to share not just what is happening within office premises but also outside work and collaborative meetings where everyone is given a fair amount of chance to put across a viewpoint.
+Two-way, consistent dialogue, through any medium, is the basis of any healthy relationship and is related to higher engagement.
+Two-way dialogue can be promoted by establishing rituals within the team like regular meetings, asking rather than telling (or striking a balance between the two), providing constructive feedback, and giving a chance to share not just what is happening within office premises but also outside work and collaborative meetings where everyone is given a fair amount of chance to put across a viewpoint.
 In a survey by Gallup, engaged employees reported that their manager reverted to calls or messages within 24 hours.
 Open communication paves the way to build vulnerability-based trust within the team which further enhances employee engagement.

 Clear Goal Setting

 Communication is the first tip of employee engagement for new managers.
-The second one is clear goal setting.
+The second one is clear goal-setting.
 Performance management can become frustrating if goals set are not clear.
 Developmental conversations are incomplete and forceful as a result of that.
 New managers should be clear, crisp and articulate when communicating and leave no room for misinterpretation when setting goals.
 Unequivocal goals lead to on-point, constructive feedback which overall leads to higher performance.
 Gallup’s survey also found that managers who excelled performance management built an engaged workforce rather than those managers who struggle with goal setting and performance management.

 Leverage and Build on Strengths